RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 This works fine and as you can see you can make short work of using the static method in an existing class.
 In fact, this is a good approach for utility libraries that bunch together a bunch of useful commands.

-However a slightly better approach is to move static methods into more logical units.
+However, a slightly better approach is to move static methods into more logical units.
 If you have multiple operations that can be grouped together, or if you have a static method that might need additional setup and configuration that stores other static content, it's often a good idea to give even a single static method its own dedicated class.

-Let's refactor the .NET code into its own class like this:
+Let's refactor the .NET code into its own `Markdown` class like this:

 ```csharp
 using Markdig;